Three Ways to Make Zucchini Noodles

 Here are Three Ways to Make Zucchini Noodles with a spotlight on three inexpensive gadgets you can use to make all the zucchini or vegetable noodles your heart desires.
 And check the links to all my favorite recipes using veggie noodles!

 Have you noticed how many people are suddenly making noodles from zucchini and other types of vegetables?
 I think the abundance of zucchini noodles popping up everywhere is mostly due to an amazing machine called the Spiralizer.
-I’m a little obsessed with my Spiralizer lately, so watch for a few dishes with vegetable noodles coming up soon on the blog.
+I’m a little obsessed with my Spiralizer lately, and I’ve been using it to make lots of recipes for zucchini noodles!.

 But for those who don’t want to spend nearly $35.00 for a machine to make noodles, there are actually several less expensive noodle-making gadgets that work pretty well.
 I have three different cooking tools that make noodles from vegetables, so I thought it would be a fun post to compare them in a post about Three Ways to Make Zucchini Noodles.